Disclosure: We may get commissions for purchases made through links in this post.

 Trail running shoes can provide runners with features that make them more comfortable and easier to run in than regular running shoes.
 However, it is important to be aware of their design before deciding whether to use them on the pavement.

 One of the main differences between trail running shoes and regular running shoes is the tread pattern.
-Trail running shoes have more aggressive treads that grip well when run over dirt or mud, whereas regular running shoes have treads that are less likely to get caught in different types of terrain.
+Trail running shoes have more aggressive treads that grip well when running over dirt or mud, whereas regular running shoes have treads that are less likely to get caught in different types of terrain.

 Though it may feel like you’re putting your ankles at risk when wearing trail running shoes on pavement, the traction control provided by these types of shoes can help you avoid slipping or sliding when making sharp turns or crossing uneven terrain.